shopstic/chopsticks/README.md

 `chopsticks-kvdb` abstracts all of the hard parts away behind Akka Streams interfaces, which makes utilizing these databases significantly simpler:

 - Auto derivation of key serializer / deserializer for case classes and most of the common JVM data types.
+- Key serializers ensure keys are lexicographically ordered, leveraging the execellent Tuple implementation from [Berkeley DB](https://en.wikipedia.org/wiki/Berkeley_DB).
 - Auto derivation of key prefixes which guarantees type-safety of prefixes at compile time.
 [Prefix range scan](https://github.com/facebook/rocksdb/wiki/rocksdb-basics#prefix-iterators) is fundamental to ordered KV databases.
 - Supports any value serialization format, out-of-the-box integration with [ScalaPB](https://github.com/scalapb/ScalaPB)
 - High-level, easy to use iterator key constraint DSL